 Park at a Shopping Center

 You might be coming to Waikiki to take advantage of all the luxury shopping centers.
 A great way to get a deal on parking is to use a shopping center garage.
-You get a discounted rate with proof of purchase from the center’s shops!
+With proof of purchase from the center’s shops, you get a discounted rate!

 Use this parking option if you need parking for the day only.
-There’s usually a time limit and no overnight parking.
+There’s usually a time limit, and overnight parking vehicles are typically not permitted.

 The International Marketplace Shopping Mall is also a good place to park for a decent rate.
 You can park here if you’re going to Waikiki Beach.
 The early bird special is only $12 if you’re in before 9 AM and out before 6 PM.
 Otherwise, it’s $3 an hour with validation from one of the mall shops.